project-oak/arcsjs-chromium/README.md

 particle we wrote earlier, `3-FilterBold.js`, to add a special section to our picker.

-**Note**: Slots are bidirectionally secure, a parent particle that provides a slot does not have access to the UI that is rendered by the provider of the slot, and the provider of the slot cannot access the UI it has been inserted into.
+**Note**: Slots are bi-directionally secure.
+A parent particle that provides a slot does not have access to the UI that is rendered by the provider of the slot, and the provider of the slot cannot access the UI into which it has been inserted.
 Thus in a composed ecosystem of untrusted third party particles, UI component data sharing is strictly controlled by the dataflow graph in the recipe and any policies or restrictions imposed on it.